 But back to his story.
 He participated in his first fight through the martial arts group he was studying with.
 And I was very curious to know how it all went.
 What he told me reiterated something I knew but somehow lost.
 He told me that when he got into the ring he was really nervous.
-The room was full of hundreds of other boxers and marital artists and he felt really small.
+The room was full of hundreds of other boxers and martial artists and he felt really small.
 When he saw his opponent, his nerves kicked up a notch.
 A few uninspiring things went through his head, such as, “Why am I here?” and “What the hell was I thinking?”
 Before too long, the sound of the bell put his internal voice aside for a few moments while his body dealt with the blows he was receiving.
 And then it happened.
 As if by magic, all the voices from all the self-development work started coming into his mind.

 “Keep it simple.”